santy81855/Computer-Science-I/README.md

 ## Advanced Concepts

     - This will be for tackling the tougher to grasp concepts of C that need to me mastered in order to be proficient.

+## Searches

+    - This will include the code for linear, binary, and ternary searches.